putztzu/testweb/index.md

 - Copy the file contents of the repo on Github into your subdirectory with the repo name.

 Installing a new Jekyll bootstrap website
 This section is only for those who are creating something absolutely, really, really new and is unnecessary for anyone who has cloned an existing website.
-If you're simply collaborating on an existing website, you can skip the following steps which create a website and skip down to the section invoking an existing website (assumes you have performed the above, installing Jekyll prerequisites on your machine).
+If you are simply collaborating on an existing website, you can skip the following steps which create a website and skip down to the section invoking an existing website (assumes you have performed the above, installing Jekyll prerequisites on your machine).

 Typically, your console app should currently be in ~/github/.
 You can ls to verify your cloned repo directory exists